Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Our proposed algorithm

-We state two of the main properties of the data structure as lemmas; the first one establishes that one can compute the value of MMD between two buckets with constant complexity, the second one shows that buckets can be merged with logarithmic complexity.
+We summarize two of the main properties of the data structure as lemmas.
+Lemma~\ref{prop:mmd-neighboring-buckets} establishes that one can compute the value of MMD between two windows with constant complexity.
+The proof follows from comparing \eqref{eq:xx-values} and \eqref{eq:xy-values} with~\eqref{eq:biased-mmd}.
+Lemma~\ref{lemma:merging} shows that windows can be merged with logarithmic runtime complexity.
+These results provide our first steps towards efficiently computing MMD in a data stream.